BitLucid/ninjawars/README.markdown

 # ------------Ninjawars repository-------------
-The source code repository for the ninjawars.net web game.
+The source code dojo for the ninjawars.net web game.

 ## --Contributing--
 You can make web commits on github.com, just search github for "ninjawars".
 To contribute on github: